 Tarrant County’s 10 Most Wanted Criminals, January 23

-During the confrontation, Washington was shot.
-He died from a gunshot wound to the chest, according to a ruling by the Tarrant County medical examiner’s office.
+Moore was taken to John Peter Smith Hospital where he was pronounced dead from a gunshot wound to the chest shortly after he arrived, according to the Tarrant County medical examiner’s office.